-That’s a polite way of saying, “There’s a great man in front of every great woman.”
+That’s a polite way of saying, “A great man is standing in front of every great woman.”

 Reynolds Woodcock is a great man — on paper.
 He’s unparalleled as a couture dressmaker, courted by princesses and socialites for his elaborate dressmaking skills.
 This artistry comes at a cost — Woodcock can not handle even the slightest interruption, nuisance, or deviation from his predictable schedule.
 He has relationships, but like fashion, the women are either “in” or “out” this season.
 There’s no one in life who truly matters to him except his sister, Cyril, whose life revolves entirely keeping Reynolds’ in order.
 He wants for nothing that he hasn’t already got.
 He has no appetite.